bbadzioch/419_site/index.md

 see discussed during a class meeting.
 Asking a question is a required part of this assignment.

-You can receive up to 25% credit for these writeups.
-You can miss one such assignment without loosing any credit, but your weekly digest credit will be lowered by 5% for each subsequent missed assignment (i.e. to 20% of the first reduction, 15% for the second etc.).
+You can receive up to 10% credit for these writeups.
+You can miss one such assignment without loosing any credit, but your weekly digest credit will be lowered by 3% for each subsequent missed assignment (i.e. to 7% of the first reduction, 4% for the second etc.).

 I may award extra credit to students who are especially active in the course.
-I may also offer some extra credit opportunities for giving short presentations on some topic etc.

 ## Exams

-There will be no exams in this course.
+Exam 1
+Exam 2

 ## Incomplete Grades